As a newcomer in Munich, one administration office you’ll quickly encounter is the KVR Munich:

 Lastly, if you managed to get an online booking, make sure you check your email to confirm the appointment again!
 It is not a confirmation email, but a verification.
 So, don’t make this rookie mistake!!!

-KVR Ausländerbehörde : Foreign Office
+KVR Ausländerbehörde : The Munich Foreign Office

+I waited about 15minutes (compared to my last 3 hours wait) in the waiting room and the appointment itself was also short.
+Overall, the process took around half an hour.
 Just make sure you follow all the instructions correctly and bring all the required documents.

 So whichever stage of application you’re in, stay optimistic and be patient.
 There is positivity at the end of the rainbow.